microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 ## Solution Design

 Instead of supporting mixed elevation in the same window, we'll introduce the following features to the Terminal.
-These are meant as a way of inproving the quality of life for users who work in mixed-elevation (or even just elevated) environments.
+These are meant as a way of improving the quality of life for users who work in mixed-elevation (or even just elevated) environments.